stew675/pi-orchestration/README.md

 Plan state persists in `.pi/orchestration/plans/plan.json` with crash-resilient backups (`.old`).
 If an active plan is found at startup:
 - Execution state → prompts to resume; interrupted tasks auto-reset to `pending`
 - Paused/clarification → shows what's waiting
-- Reviewing → wakes the reviewer on resume
+- Stopped → resumes execution on /om-resume

 ### Final Verification
 When all tasks are completed the orchestration model will perform one final assessment before approving the goal.
 It may create remedial tasks to correct issues where the project has not met the goal.